natesawant/recipe-recommender/README.md

 ### Running with Taskfile

+**NOTE: Please remember to place the .env file submitted with the repository into the backend directory.
+Otherwise, the backend will not work because of required access to MongoDB and OpenAI.**

 To run the frontend, first make sure that you have both `npm` and `node` installed.
 Then run the following:

 ```bash